 - Do 10 of something: squats, crunches, push-ups.

 Moving your body encourages healthier living because it can boost your mood, create stronger bones, and promote productivity!

 Learning new skills is one of the most energizing healthy things to do today.
 You can challenge your brain, for example!
 There could be something you’ve yearned to learn or a habit to hire.

 A few quick but effective options include sewing, watching surf videos, starting a new book genre, a new language, or planting a tree in the backyard with your family.
 You can also read something out of the ordinary to spark your brain activity such as what are greenhouse gases?

-This past year during quarantine I learned quite a bit about myself through new skills.
+During quarantine, I learned quite a bit about myself through new skills.
 I started knitting a washcloth (it’s the best I could do), learned the basics of French, and beat my previous running times, all the while becoming a stronger version of myself.